It is essential that the student plan his/her program closely with advisors in both the Economics Department and the African Studies Board .

 - TRANSCRIPT.
 When meeting with an economics faculty member bring a copy of your academic transcript (download from APR.2).

 - CONTRACTS.
 Also bring to the meeting two copies of the contract.
-Please visit the Economic Department Sakai website for the contract. https://sakai.stlawu.edu/portal/site/economics
+Please visit the Economic Department Sakai website for the contract located in the resource folder. https://sakai.stlawu.edu/portal/site/economics

 - AFRICAN STUDIES.
 You will also need to find an advisor in African Studies.